gfirem/formidable_copy_action/README.md

 # formidable_copy_action
-Action to add data to other form.
-Some possible uses is use form like log
+Formidable new action plugins that enable to send data between forms